depthbomb/node-catbox/README.md

 await catbox.editAlbum('YYYYY', 'new title', 'new description', ['WWWWW.ext', 'VVVVV.ext']);
 ```

 ⚠️ This is a potentially destructive method where values are applied to the album directly.
-Considering using the method below if you are only adding/removing files from an album.
+Consider using the method below if you are only adding/removing files from an album.

 ### Adding and removing files from an album